SaharGarmsiri/Basics-in-Linux/README.md

      kill -9 [PID]

-for killing a process, you have to know there PID; you can find it:
+for killing a process, you have to know there PID; you can find it here:

      ps -aux | grep [process name]